bbresearcher/ZK/tutorial/zokrates.md

 1. In the base directory **zk_demo** type the command **zokrates export-verifier**, this will result in a file called **verifier.sol**.
 2. Move **verfier.sol** to the **src** directory of the `Foundry structure`.

-We are now ready to move on to how a `Prover` would interact with the proving code given.
+We are now ready to move on to how a `Prover` would supply a proof.

 ## Generate a proof using Zokrates.
 A prover would need to generate a `proof` to send to the verifier.
 We will use Zokrates to generate this proof.<br><br>